2018-2019 Continuing Projects

 The Jacaranda Civic Beautification Project has been ongoing since 1986.
-In the past 28 years, we have donated over 2,240 Jacaranda trees from San Ysidro to Camp Pendleton and La Jolla to El Cajon.
+In the past 32 years, we have donated over 2,240 Jacaranda trees from San Ysidro to Camp Pendleton and La Jolla to El Cajon.
 Trees are given to schools, public parks, recreation centers, hospitals, libraries, churches, and public facilities all over San Diego County.
-We have donated trees to Miramar National Cemetery, 42 trees to the Embarcadero on Harbor Drive, and 40 trees to the YMCA in La Jolla.
-We have also donated trees to the new Horton Plaza Park in downtown San Diego, the downtown Central Library and, most recently in cooperation with the Balboa Park Conservancy, 21 trees to Morley Field in Balboa Park.
+We have donated trees to Miramar National Cemetery, San Diego Central Library, 42 trees to the Embarcadero Esplanade on Harbor Drive, and 40 trees to the La Jolla YMCA.
+We have also donated trees to the Horton Plaza Park in downtown San Diego, Valley Center Community Center, and recently in cooperation with the Balboa Park Conservancy, 21 trees to Morley Field in Balboa Park.

 (An Ongoing Project)

-Our committee provides design ideas, horticultural expertise, plants, and year-round grooming.
-Each weekend throughout the year three or four committee members work together in the garden for about two hours, usually on Saturdays.
-In the fall and spring, we hold work parties with larger groups to renew plants and pots and enjoy a social picnic lunch in the garden.
-On average, garden groomers spend about two hours gardening once a month.
+Our committee provides design ideas, horticultural expertise, new plantings, and year-round grooming for the Healing Garden.
+Each weekend throughout the year, three to four committee members meet to work together in the garden for about two hours.
+In the fall and spring, we hold garden parties with a larger group of committee members to amend and refurbish the garden.
+Afterwards, we enjoy a social picnic lunch in the garden.
+This has been a wonderful way to get to know each other better.

 We are very grateful for our members’ support of this garden.

 Your tax-deductible donation will be greatly appreciated by patients, their families, and the staff.